 Meditation, on the other hand, can be seen as being closer to religion and is in fact often likened to prayer.
 Of course, there are similarities, as certain meditation systems involve mantra repetition, which is the same as reciting a prayer.
 But there is one technique, Vipassana, which offers a secular, almost scientific approach.
 It invites us to focus on the breath and on physical sensations: from more obvious ones, like hot and cold, to subtler ones, such as vibration.

-Vipassana means ‘to see things as they really are’.
-It is a pre-Buddhist meditation technique popularised by the Buddha 2,500 years ago.
-Mindfulness meditation, hyped in the West as a stress-reduction method, stems from this ancient practice.
+Vipassana, which means ‘to see things as they really are’, is a pre-Buddhist meditation technique.
+Mindfulness meditation, hyped in the West as a stress-reduction method, stems from this ancient, secular practice.

 When I first attended the 10-day residential course, I experienced first-hand what I’d known intellectually for a long time—that the mind can be our worst enemy and that, if left untamed, it can slowly destroy us.

-If this sounds extreme, think of emotions such as anger, resentment and hatred, which are generated by thoughts in the mind, and how destructive they can be to oneself and to interpersonal and collective relationships (between rival nations or religious groups).
+If this sounds extreme, think of emotions such as anger, resentment and hatred, which are generated by thoughts in the mind, and how destructive they can be to oneself and to interpersonal as well as collective relationships (for example, between rival nations or religious groups).

-One of the advantages of the enforced silence during the course is that it makes you take the meditation practice rather seriously.
-If you don’t, you go crazy!
+One of the advantages of the enforced silence on the course is that it makes you take the meditation practice rather seriously — if you don’t, you go crazy!

 When you can’t speak or send a text message to anyone for 10 days (the use of electronic devices is not permitted and you can’t even read a book), you realise just how wild the mind is.